Burnside (SA)

 PROFILE FAQ

-Burnside has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Burnside has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that may impact this area.
+No changes can influence an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch as likely to impact the area.
 Key projects include UniSA Magill Campus Redevelopment (Magill Project), SA Water Capital Work Delivery Contracts, Adelaide Level Crossings Congestion and Safety, and SA Public Housing Maintenance and Services Contracts.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.